mwenyoa/oop_school_library/README.md

 # oop_school_library

 > **oop_school_library**  is library management system that Implements OOP concepts of   encapsulation and inheritance by the use of objects and decorated classes.
+Finalized creating the remaining classes for the school library and created the associations between them.

 ## Built With